codex-academy/Nelisa/7_Search_and_filter.md

 Create search bar/s:

-* that always works, even if Javascript is disabled in the browser  ;
+* that always works, even if Javascript is disabled in the browser;
 * that display the search results automatically after the user have typed three or more characters in the search box;

 Add search bar/s to your Categories, Products, Sales and Purchases list screens.